holesch/not-my-board/doc/explanation/sensible-usb-devices.md

 used immediately.
 When exporting a USB device though, we need to bind the device to the `usbip-host` driver instead of the default one.
 For most USB devices it is fine to just unbind the default driver and bind the USB/IP one.
-This however enumerates the device twice and can cause issues in sensible USB stacks.
+This however enumerates the device twice and can cause issues in sensitive USB stacks.
 So instead of unbinding the default driver and binding the USB/IP driver after that, we need to prevent binding the default driver in the first place.
 We do this by changing the `drivers_autoprobe` setting (see